grantcarthew/notes-google-cloud-architect/Networking/Cloud Load Balancing.md

   * If health check sees a failed service, re-create the instance.
 * Balances instances across three zones in a region.

-### Reginal Managed Instance Groups Best Practices
+### Regional Managed Instance Groups Best Practices

 * Overprovision your services.
 * Test using the "failure_zone" special tag.